dalhaldalha/Projects/3-column preview card/README.md

 ## Credits

+- Google (OF Course)
-- Css Reset by Andy Bell
+- Css Reset by Andy Bell.
-- Grace from Frontend Mentor Discord
+- Grace from Frontend Mentor Discord.